-The Google Pixel Buds 2 are mediocre truly wireless headphones for use in the office.
-They're comfortable enough to wear all day, but their battery doesn't last long enough to get you through an entire workday.
+The Google Pixel Buds 2 are passable for office use.
+They're comfortable enough to wear all day, but their battery may not last long enough to get you through an entire workday.
 Unfortunately, they don't help much with blocking background noise, but they don't leak much audio, so you can turn your music up without bothering nearby coworkers.

 The Google Pixel Buds 2 are Bluetooth-only headphones that can't be used wired.

-The Google Pixel Buds 2 have decent controls.
-Each earbud has a decently sized touch-sensitive surface so you can make commands without having to push the headphones further into your ear.
-They're very easy to use and you can issue all commands on either ear, which can be handy if your hands are full.
-Unlike the first version, which were prone to erroneous inputs, we didn't have this issue with these headphones.
+The Google Pixel Buds 2020 have okay controls.
+Each earbud has a touch-sensitive surface so you can make commands without having to push the headphones further into your ear.
+They're very easy to use, and you can issue all commands on either ear, which can be handy if your hands are full.
+One tap pauses and plays media, two taps skips forward, and three taps rewinds the track.
+Swiping forward or backward increases or decreases volume, respectively.
+A long press turns on your phone's voice assistant.
+There's a fair bit of feedback in the form of beeps for playback adjustments, though there are no audio cues for volume changes except for once you've reached the minimum or maximum increments.
+Unlike the older Google Pixel Buds 2017 Wireless, which were prone to erroneous inputs, we didn't have this issue with these headphones.

 Note 09/17/2020: These headphones received a firmware update that adds a 'Bass Boost' feature within their companion app.
 When turned on, this feature adds quite a bit more bass, which is great if you find their default sound to be a bit light on thump and rumble.